dikshetha/NumberGuessingWithTimeLimit/README.md

 The game manager (represented by the `time_limit_guessing_game()` function) handles the game's logic and flow, generates the target number, starts the timer, and determines the game's outcome based on the player's input and the time limit.

 As the code is designed to be a simple text-based guessing game, it doesn't involve any complex player roles or interactions beyond the player trying to guess the correct number within the time limit.
 The player's role is to enjoy the challenge of guessing the number while being under the constraint of the time limit.
-### About code
+### About code:
-Sure!
 Let's go through each term in the code and explain its purpose:

 1. `random.randint(1, 100)`: This function call is used in the `generate_random_number()` function to generate a random integer between 1 and 100 (inclusive).
 The `random` module provides this functionality.